yinghuocho/gotun2socks/README.md

 A Golang implementation of tun2socks, including a library and a binary program.

-The binary program now works on Linux and OS X. It also runs on Windows, but has some issues to be really useful.
+The binary program works on Linux, OS X and Windows.

 ## Usage

-See <a href="https://code.google.com/p/badvpn/wiki/tun2socks"> Tun2Socks Introduction </a> for how to create tun device and change routing table.
+Windows users need to install TAP-windows driver first.

+The binary program will create tun/tap device, config its IP address.
+On Windows, it also configs DNS resolvers of the opened tun/tap device.

+Users need to change routing table so that packets are sent through the tun/tap device.
+Generaly the process includes changing default route to the tun/tap device, and exclude IP addresses of remote servers to go through the original network device so that traffic forwarded from local SOCKS5 proxy to remote servers would not loop back.
+See <a href="https://code.google.com/p/badvpn/wiki/tun2socks"> Tun2Socks Introduction </a> for how to change routing table.
+Linux and OS X users may also need to change system DNS resolvers in case the resolvers are not accessible by remote servers.

 ## UDP forwarding